Our Wood and the Environment

 Wood is intrinsically warm and unique.
 Variations in wood color and grain will naturally occur.

 We, here at Mikutowski Woodworking embrace this to the fullest and never stain the wood.
-Only a clear finish is applied to bring out the woods’ natural beauty and protect it.
+Only a water based and eco friendly coat is applied to bring out the woods’ natural beauty and protect it.
 We also care about the environment and where our wood comes from.

 All of the wood we purchase is sustainably sourced.
 Small pieces of “scrap” are used in detail work and smaller items.
 Any remaining wood is donated to area schools, other artisans, and elderly care service programs.